 Brian Lenzkes, MD

-Dr. Lenzkes is a USC trained, board certified Internal Medicine doctor and has been in practice for 16 years but did not understand the implications of metabolic syndrome until only a few years ago.
+Dr. Lenzkes is a USC trained, board-certified Internal Medicine doctor and has been in practice for 16 years but did not understand the implications of metabolic syndrome until only a few years ago.
 He has had a personal struggle with obesity since childhood and became officially pre-diabetic in February of 2017 despite his medical knowledge.
-Although Dr. Lenzkes was voted one of the “Top Doctors” in San Diego for 11 of those years, he still felt a void as many of my patients with chronic conditions continued to decline and require more medication.
-After attending LowCarbUSA ® in San Diego, his practice of medicine changed and he have taken control of his health.
-Dr. Lenzkes has been honored to be a guest on multiple podcasts and I has been a speaker on the Nutrition Network educational series for medical professionals.
+Although Dr. Lenzkes was voted one of the “Top Doctors” in San Diego for 11 years, he still felt a void as many of my patients with chronic conditions continued to decline and require more medication.
+After attending LowCarbUSA ® in San Diego, his practice of medicine changed and he has taken control of his health.
+Dr. Lenzkes has been honored to be a guest on multiple podcasts and he has been a speaker on the Nutrition Network educational series for medical professionals.
 He is currently co-hosting the Low Carb MD podcast with Dr. Jason Fung, Dr. Tro Kalayjian, and Megan Ramos.
 He is also on the panel of advisers for the LowCarbUSA ® Clinical Guidelines for Medical Professionals and recorded an interview for the documentary; Big Fat Lie with Wide Eye Productions.
 Brian is the CEO of Low Carb MD San Diego.
-He believes that together we can do our part to reverse the healthcare crisis that is facing the world one life at a time.
+He believes that together we can do our part to reverse the healthcare crisis facing the world one life at a time.
 Dr. Lenzkes is excited about the journey ahead.

 Christopher Palmer, MD